MicrosoftLearning/dp-080-Transact-SQL/Instructions/Labs/00-setup.md

 ## Base Operating System

-The hosted lab environment provided for this course is based on Microsoft Windows 10 with the latest updates applied as of March 12th 2021.
+The hosted lab environment provided for this course is based on Microsoft Windows 11 with the latest updates applied as of April 8th 2024.

 The required software for the labs can also be installed on Linux and Apple Mac computers, but this configuration has not been tested.

-## Microsoft SQL Server Express 2019
+## Microsoft SQL Server Express 2022

-1. Download Microsoft SQL Server Express 2019 from [the Microsoft download center](https://www.microsoft.com/Download/details.aspx?id=101064).
+1. Download Microsoft SQL Server Express 2022 from [the Microsoft download center]([https://www.microsoft.com/en-us/download/details.aspx?id=104781]).
 2. Run the downloaded installer and select the **Basic** installation option.

 ## Microsoft Azure Data Studio